tooltwist/juice.io/src/v2/guide/index.md

 ------------- | -------------
 Deployables  | Deployables are programs that can be either existing projects or software that the projects require to run (such as mySQL, ContentService or LoginService).
 Project  | A project is a program that is in the process of development.
 Not all deployables will be projects.
 Deployments | Deployments are deployables that are in the process of being configured with a selected environment.
-You must declare the relationship between the deployable and the environment in the deployable tab before configuration.
+You must declare the relationship between the deployable and the environment in the deployable tab before config.
 Dependencies | Dependencies are deployables that are required to run exisiting projects and other deployables.
 For example, a project might require LoginService and ContentService to run, therefore they would be the projects dependencies.
 A dependency might also have its own dependencies, which would be declared on its own deployables page.
 Environments | Environments should be managed by infrastructure, and devs should only have access to development environments.
 These can refer to environments on a local server or otherwise (such as UAT, pre-production, production etc).
 Variables | Variables are the configurable values that are required for each project to be deployed (such as endpoints or database name).
 Variables should be created for every deployable and their dependencies, and each variable will be given values when configuring a project.